The best parts about a career in physiotherapy

 Physiotherapists can also work online.
 The Australian Physiotherapy Association has also recently been highlighting research around Internet delivered physiotherapy services based from a study that internet-delivered treatments are effective in managing chronic knee pain.

 ATAR for physiotherapy

-Click here for the ATAR for every physiotherapy course in Australia in 2018.
-ATARs were generally between 80 and 99.
+ATARs / Selection Ranks – Click here for the ATAR for every physiotherapy course in Australia in 2022.

 How long does it take to become a physiotherapist?

 It takes a minimum of 4 years to become a physiotherapist in Australia.

 Please go to our physiotherapy infographic page for more information about the pathways to becoming a physiotherapist.